 - social (adj.)

-- c.1500 (implied in socially), "characterized by friendliness or geniality," also "allied, associated," from Middle French social (14c.), from Latin socialis "united, living with others," from socius "companion," probably originally "follower," and related to sequi "to follow" (cf. Old English secg, Old Norse seggr "companion," which seem to have been formed on the same notion; see sequel).
+- late 15c., "devoted to or relating to home life;" 1560s as "living with others," from Middle French social (14c.) and directly from Latin socialis "of companionship, of allies; united, living with others; of marriage, conjugal," from socius "companion, ally," probably originally "follower," from PIE *sokw-yo-, suffixed form of root *sekw- (1) "to follow," and thus related to sequi "to follow" (see sequel).
+Cf. Old English secg, Old Norse seggr "companion," which seem to have been formed on the same notion).
+Related: Socially.

-Meaning "living or liking to live with others, disposed to friendly intercourse" is attested from 1729.
-Meaning "pertaining to society as a natural condition of human life" first attested 1695, in Locke.
+Sense of "characterized by friendliness or geniality" is from 1660s.
+Meaning "living or liking to live with others; companionable, disposed to friendly intercourse" is from 1720s.
+Meaning "of or pertaining to society as a natural condition of human life" first attested 1695, in Locke.
+Sense of "pertaining to fashionable society" is from 1873.

-Social climber is from 1926; social work is 1890; social worker 1904.
-Social drink(ing) first attested 1976.
-Social studies as an inclusive term for history, geography, economics, etc., is attested from 1938.
-Social security "system of state support for needy citizens" is attested from 1908.
-Social butterfly is from 1910, in figurative reference to "flitting."
+Social climber is from 1893; social work is 1890; social worker 1886.
+Social drinking first attested 1807.
+Social studies as an inclusive term for history, geography, economics, etc., is attested from 1916.
+Social security "system of state support for needy citizens" is attested from 1907 (the Social Security Act was passed by U.S. Congress in 1935).
+Social butterfly is from 1867, in figurative reference to "flitting."

-Social contract is from Rousseau.
+Social contract (1849) ultimately is from Rousseau.
 Social Darwinism attested from 1887.
 Social engineering attested from 1899.
 Social science is from 1811.

 In late 19c. newspapers, social evil is "prostitution."
 Social justice is attested by 1718; social network by 1971; social networking by 1984.